SDP-Team10/pink-mars/content/how-it-works.md

       The cleaning head is located at the end of the arm, it is comprised of a sponge and main section which is used to clean the tables as well as an appendage which is used to clean and press buttons.

       The ‘wings’ on either side of the head are used to prevent rubbish being pushed out of the way, instead guiding it into the middle of the head so that it ends up in the bin.
 The pressure sensor is used for feedback so the controller knows that the robot is applying enough pressure to the table to clean effectively.
-The middle section also contains space for a sponge head that will be added to the physical product to allow the robot to clean.\
+The middle section also contains space for a sponge head that will be added to the physical product to allow the robot to clean.

-      \[include labelled head diagram]  \[picture of sponge head?]

       ![](/images/headlabel.png)